2014 Annual Security Report (Clery)

 The complete text of the Clery Act is available on the Security On Campus, Inc. website at www.securityoncampus.org, as are the implementing regulations published by the U.S. Department of Education.

-The University Police Department is responsible for gathering crime statistics and providing safety information to its constituents.
-Crime prevention pamphlets are available in the University Police Department Resource Center or "click here" for some important safety tips.
+The California State University, Chico Police Department is responsible for gathering crime statistics and providing safety information to its constituents.
+Crime prevention pamphlets are available in the CSU, Chico Police Department lobby.
+For important safety tips, "click here".

 The annual security report for California State University, Chico includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by CSU, Chico, and on public property within, or immediately adjacent to and accessible from, the campus.

-The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
+The report also includes institutional policies concerning campus security, including those concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, domestic violence, dating violence, stalking, and other matters.

-The University Police Department is aware that many crimes go unreported to law enforcement and encourages employees of CSU, Chico who have significant responsibility for students and student activities to report to the University Police any crimes that they become aware of in their daily contact with students.
-As a reminder, a letter is sent out yearly encouraging the reporting of crimes or incidents.
-The letter is sent out each spring for submission of any data.
-Deans, directors and department heads, resident directors and resident advisors, faculty advisors and student academic advisors, and student activities advisors and coordinators are all included in the yearly notification.
+The CSU, Chico Police Department is aware that many crimes go unreported to law enforcement and encourages employees of CSU, Chico who have significant responsibility for students and student activities to report any crimes they become aware of to the CSU, Chico Police Department.
+As a reminder, a letter is sent out each spring encouraging the reporting of crimes or incidents and the submission of any data.
+Deans, directors and department heads, resident directors and resident advisors, faculty advisors and student academic advisors, and student activities advisors and coordinators are all included in the annual notification.
 Faculty (except for advisors), physicians, counselors, and clerical staff are examples of employees who are not required to report under the Clery Act.
-All reports to the University Police can be made confidentially and anonymously in accordance with the reporting person's wishes.
+All reports to the CSU, Chico Police Department can be made confidentially and anonymously in accordance with the reporting person's wishes.

-The University Police Department is committed to ensuring that students, employees, and other persons who have been sexually assaulted, whether by a stranger or acquaintance, are treated with sensitivity, dignity, and confidentiality and are given access to medical treatment and counseling services, if they wish.
-Every effort is made to ensure that our campus environment promotes and assists in prompt reporting of sexual assaults and provides compassionate support services for victims.
+The CSU, Chico Police Department is committed to ensuring that students, employees, and other persons who have been sexually assaulted, whether by a stranger or acquaintance, are treated with sensitivity, dignity, and confidentiality and are given access to medical treatment and counseling services if they wish.
+Every effort is made to ensure that our campus environment promotes and assists in the prompt reporting of sexual assaults and the provision of compassionate support services for survivors.

-Sexual assaults may be reported to any of the following agencies which provide a variety of support options and resources.
+Sexual assaults may be reported to any of the following agencies or organizations which provide a variety of support options and resources.

 |Butte County Sheriff's Department||(530) 538-7321|